Home Warranty for Rental Property: Landlord Benefits, Costs & Best Plans

 See what plans you qualify for in less than 2 minutes

 Unexpected repair bills are one of the biggest threats to a rental property's profitability.
-A home warranty for rental property replaces that financial uncertainty with a flat annual premium and predictable service fees — making it easier to manage cash flow across one or multiple properties.
-In this guide, you'll learn exactly how landlord home warranty coverage works, which companies offer the best rental property warranty plans, and whether the investment is truly worth it for your situation.
+A home warranty for rental property replaces that financial uncertainty with a flat annual premium and predictable service fees, making it easier to manage cash flow across one or multiple properties.
+In this 2026 guide, you'll learn exactly how landlord home warranty coverage works, which companies offer the best rental property warranty plans this year, and whether the investment is truly worth it for your situation.

 Key Pinch Points

-• Tenant-caused damage is excluded — normal wear and tear only
+• Tenant-caused damage is excluded; only normal wear and tear is covered

 • Landlords pay the warranty; premiums are tax-deductible on Schedule E

-• Multi-unit coverage varies — always verify your property type with the provider
+• Multi-unit coverage varies, so verify your property type with the provider

 Trusted by Thousands